hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Audit/audit_cheat_sheet.md

 - [ ] Validate YAML against schema

 ## 4. Cross-Reference Artifacts

 - [ ] Ensure dependency trace, linear steps, and YAML are in sync
 - [ ] Confirm all files and principles are mirrored across docs
 - [ ] No orphaned or ambiguous files

 ## 5. Update python_file_status_map.md

-- [ ] Add or confirm each file’s status and references
+- [ ] Add or confirm each file's status and references
 - [ ] Flag any orphaned files for review/removal

 ## 6. Update Workflow Artifact Completion Tracker

 - [ ] Mark checkboxes for completed artifacts in WORK_ORDER.md

 ## 7. Log Progress

 - [ ] Add a timestamped progress log in WORK_ORDER.md

 ---

 ## General Audit Tips & Common Pitfalls

 - Always use the [NOVEL]/[SHARED] designation from 1-main_routers.md as the authoritative source
 - Pause and update python_file_status_map.md in parallel as you work
 - Watch for raw SQL or non-ORM DB usage (must be flagged and remediated)